-- 3. [The Parties commit to improving macroeconomic and financial stability by pursuing stability-oriented macroeconomic frameworks [through sound and transparent fiscal and monetary policies, appropriate exchange rate policy frameworks and labour markets as well as by ensuring independence of central banks].
-They agree to maintain dialogue and exchange information between their authorities to improve the understanding of the fundamentals of the Parties' respective economies and of structural reforms.] - 4.
+- 3. The Parties commit to improving macroeconomic and financial stability by pursuing sound and transparent fiscal and monetary policies, to promote economic and structural reforms so as to create a conducive environment for increased investments and foster private sector development.
+The Parties further recognise the importance of the independence of central banks in the setting of their policy objectives and in the conduct of monetary policies.
+They further agree to maintain dialogue and exchange information between their authorities, as appropriate, to improve the understanding of the fundamentals of the Parties' respective economies. - 4.
 The Parties shall intensify efforts in technical and vocational education and training as well as in research and innovation, and link such measures more effectively to the opportunities and skill-needs of the labour market.
 They shall cooperate to leverage each other's experiences, including in the development of productive capacities through skills development and promotion of technology transfer, fostering linkages between ACP and EU firms, with an emphasis on Micro, Small and Medium Enterprises. - 5.
 The Parties reaffirm the significant role of infrastructure in addressing supply side constraints and in the development of competitive regional and sub-regional value chains through the facilitation of efficient movement of goods, services and capital.
 They shall further cooperate to develop efficient and sustainable infrastructure including transport (air, land and sea), energy, water, and digital connectivity with due regard to the diverse needs of the Least Developed, Landlocked and Island Economies.
 Accordingly, they shall cooperate to mobilise public and private resources including through investment for infrastructure development. - 6.
 The Parties, with commitment to pursue shared economic growth, agree to cooperate, inter alia, on the following areas regarded as priority sectors: Agriculture and Agribusiness, Livestock and Leather, Blue Economy, fisheries, Mining and Extractives Industries, Cultural and Creative Industries, sustainable Tourism, sustainable Energy, ICTs and Transport.
 The Parties underscore the significant role of these sectors in value addition, decent job creation, enhancing productive capacities and to the overall efforts on economic transformation.
-They shall accordingly cooperate in the identification of the drivers of growth for each sector, in mobilising investment and in addressing the constraints that undermine the establishment of backward and forward linkages.
+They shall accordingly cooperate in the identification of the drivers of growth for each sector, in mobilising investment and in addressing the constraints that undermine the establishment of backward and forward linkages. - 7.
+[The Parties recognise the critical role played by agriculture and rural development in decent job creation and increase of revenues for the poorest communities.
+They therefore commit to increase sustainable and quality agricultural production, productivity, and processing with a view to enhancing food and nutrition security and improving value chains.
+To this end, they agree to cooperate to support mechanism/frameworks, at the appropriate levels, to promote dialogue in the agricultural sector, stimulate transfer of skills and technology, strengthen cooperation for cross-fertilisation of experiences and dissemination of best practices, with particular focus at the regional level.]

-Article 3: Private Sector Development
+Article 3 Private Sector Development